lindseyselden/Tenet_Ground/brand/messaging.md

 ## Boilerplate

-> Tenet Ground establishes the Ground
+> Tenet Ground establishes the Ground Truth Infrastructure for autonomous commerce — the foundational layer that verifies behavioral intent in a world where seeing is no longer believing.
+Where legacy payment security defended against deception after it appeared, Tenet Ground verifies the behavioral ground truth of every transaction before it settles.
+The platform is operated by Integrity Architects, the fusion role succeeding the CFO and CISO.
+One system.
+One intent.